 A few weeks before going to Barbados, my cousin and I found a glitch fare from NYC to Athens, Greece for under $200 and purchased it without any questions.
 With her coming back from a mini Euro-trip only weeks before and me planning to go to Thailand for 10 days in December, we decided to just go for Labor Day weekend.
 I planned on going solo, but it worked out for us to go together again.
 As short as it was, we did exactly what we wanted to do.
-Read more about how we spent our holiday weekend in Athens, Greece.
+Read more about how we spent 3 days in Athens, Greece.

 Travel, Check-in, Sightseeing, Dinner and a Show